 - Marketing and Promotion

 The CNM applicant must have the equivalent of 4000 hours paid work experience.
-All experience must be documented.
+All experience must be documented and accumulated while holding an active CSNM membership.

 Experience is described as work done at a professional level in the field of nutrition management.
 A Nutrition Manager is a multi-skilled technically competent practitioner and may hold titles like Nutrition Manager – Food Service Manager – Dietary / Dietetic – Supervisor, Technologist, Technician or Hospitality Food Services Manager.